Bee Balm Medicinal Uses: How To Make Oswego Tea

 Top 10 Uses For Bee Balm

-- Native Americans used bee balm plants to make wild Oswego Tea.
+- Native Americans used bee balm plants to make wild Oswego tea.
 Bronchial problems and stomach aches were the two primary problems tribes used the tea to treat.
 Early settlers in New England also drank the tea, but for entirely different reasons.
-After the Boston Tea Party quality English tea was nearly impossible to find – or afford, so a native wild tea soon took its place in the homes of most British immigrants.
+After the Boston Tea Party, quality English tea was nearly impossible to find or afford, so a native wild tea soon took its place in the homes of most British immigrants.
 There are multiple Oswego tea recipes with slight variations.
 One of the most common tea recipes is detailed at the bottom of this report.

 - The plant can be used as both an antiseptic and an antibacterial agent to help cleanse wounds and prevent infection.
 Soak a cloth in a bee balm tea and then apply as a compress to the affected area.
 To make a simple bee balm tea, chop the stems and flowers from the plant and add them to boiling water.
 Allow the tea to cool to the touch before using on the skin.